zzalscv2/FFEA/INSTALL.md

  consisting of the FFEA runner and the FFEA tools.
 Compiling FFEA is very easy, and essentially consists of three commands: "cmake", "make", and "make install".
-If you don't want to perform the cmake and make steps, then you can download the program [here](https://bitbucket.org/FFEA/ffea/downloads/).
+If you don't want to perform the cmake and make steps, then you can download the latest binary release [here](https://bitbucket.org/FFEA/ffea/downloads/).
  In that case, read the Prerequisites section [on using FFEA](\ref prerequisitesU), and then jump to [install](\ref makeinstall).